dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

     > **NOTE:** Make sure your environment variable `$PATH` includes
     > `$HOME/.local/bin` - use `echo $PATH`.

-4. Run Intel® DL Streamer container.
+4. Run Deep Learning Streamer container.

     Run Docker container with the models directory mounted into the container using `-v` or `--volume` parameter in `docker run`